Samizo-AITL/gf180-inkjet-driver/docs/unit/hv_inv_1ch/README.md

 ### Priority 1 — Interface Definition
 Define a formal **HV_INV_1CH Interface Definition**:
-- what the cell requires from the top level
+- what this cell requires from the top level
-- what the cell guarantees to the array
+- what it guarantees to the array

 ### Priority 2 — Array-Level Validation
 - Generate 10ch / 300ch arrays
 - Verify alignment, routing feasibility, and power integrity

 ### Priority 3 — Process Alignment
-- Map conceptual layers to GF180 PDK layers
+- Map conceptual layers to actual GF180 PDK layers
 - Introduce minimum DRC-aware dimensions

 ---